UlyssesZh/typhm/README.md

 ### Combo

-**Combo** refers to the number of consecutive objects the player hits.
+**Combo** refers to the number of consecutive notes the player hits.
 It is shown at the bottom-left corner of the gameplay interface.

 There are two cases when the combo is interrupted and reset to 0:
-- During the time at which an object should be hit plus or minus the inaccuracy tolerance, the object is not hit.
+- During the time at which a note should be hit plus or minus the inaccuracy tolerance, the note is not hit.
-In other words, an object is missed.
+In other words, a note is missed.
-- A key that can possibly be the key of an object (as is [listed](#objects)) is hit mistakenly.
+- A key that can possibly be the key of a note (as is [listed](#notes)) is hit mistakenly.
-In other words, during the time at which a key is hit plus or minus the inaccuracy tolerance, there are no objects corresponding to the key.
+In other words, during the time at which a key is hit plus or minus the inaccuracy tolerance, there are no notes corresponding to the key.

 After a gameplay is finished, an FC (full combo) note will appear next to the combo number.